wahoy3/CleaningDataCourseProject/CodeBook.md

 the corresponding data frame "tidyFinal" created by the script [run_anaysis.R](run_anaysis.R) is 2370 rows by 9 columns.

 The 2370 rows contain average values of 79 different features for 30 subjects (30 x 79 = 2370).
 The 9 columns
-are 3 descriptor variables and 6 numeric column containing the averages for the 6 different activities as described in the table below.
+are 3 descriptor variables and 6 numeric columns containing the averages for the 6 different activities as described in the table below.

 Column name | class | Comment